apache/tvm/docs/langref/relay/type_system.rst

 users to extend type inference with new rules.
 We use type relations to type operators with "hard" types such as broadcasting operators, or :code:`flatten`.

-A type relation :code:`R` is a n-ary input, single output relation over types.
+A type relation :code:`R` is a n-ary input, single-output relation over types.
 To unpack that, it allows us to specify a relationship between a set of input and output types.